ActiveSolution/active-lab-iac2022/labs/bicep.md

 var sqlAdministratorPassword = 'P${uniqueString(resourceGroup().id, '224F5A8B-51DB-46A3-A7C8-59B0DD584A41')}x!'

 ```
+> **Note**
+>
-> **Note**: Generating a password like this is not recommended, and only done for the purpose of this lab.
-There is an optional step at the end of this lab that shows how you can refer to secrets in a key vault from within a bicep template.
+>  Generating a password like this is not recommended, and only done for the purpose of this lab.
+>  There is an optional step at the end of this lab that shows how you can refer to secrets in a key vault from within a bicep template.

 To add the two snippets for an Azure SQL Server resource and an Azure SQL database resource, type *res-sql* and hit ENTER.

-* cut and paste the *sqlServerDatabase* resource into the *sqlServer* resource.
+* Move the *sqlServerDatabase* resource definition into the *sqlServer* resource, at the end right before the closing curly bracket.

 * Remove the parent property and the *Microsoft.Sql/servers/* prefix.

+* Set **location** to use the location parameter

 * Remove all properties for the database except edition property.

 * In the *sqlServer* resource add a new properties object with the properties *administratorLogin* and *administratorLoginPassword*.